 Once you have set a policy simply activate it and Komprise starts moving the data.
 Data that Komprise moves still appears to users as if it is stored on the primary NAS.
 When a user or an application accesses this data, Komprise automatically recalls the data, preventing any disruption.

 This was just a glimpse of the power of Komprise.
-For a more in-depth look:
+For a more in-depth look, schedule a demo, or: